Grantgthomas/Sonny/README.md

 The flags for using Sonny are displayed bellow:

-    -r  (Optional) Used to designate a JSON (.json) file which will be used to
+    -r  (Optional) Used to designate a JSON (.json) file which will be used to store user info for the application

     -a  (Required) Used to designate a CSV (.csv) file which will contain the addresses of workday applications